mgillis33/population-density-maps/README.md

 # Population Density Massachusetts
-Display of population density for the Commonwealth of Massachusetts
+Display of population density for different geographical regions.

 This project creates a 3D graphic that displays the population density for the Commonwealth of Massachusetts, divided into 400 meter (1/4 mile) hexagons.